-- 4.4 The objectives of the Neighbourhood Plan are broad statements of intent which are there to help deliver the vision and link to the issues that Saxmundham is seeking to address.
-They have been drafted using themes picked up at an early stage and have been refined through the community consultation exercises. - 4.5 It should be noted that the objectives and policies that relate to the Garden Neighbourhood e.g. SSGN1 and SSGN2; SAXGN1-3 are applicable within the part of the Garden Neighbourhood that falls within the Neighbourhood Plan Area only.
+4.4 The objectives of the Neighbourhood Plan are broad statements of intent which are there to help deliver the vision and link to the issues that Saxmundham is seeking to address.
+They have been drafted using themes picked up at an early stage and have been refined through the community consultation exercises.